 - 1. voting instructions on any motion concerning agenda items included in the invitation; - 2. general voting instructions on agenda items that have not been pre-announced and new agenda items pursuant to Art.
-700, para 3, of the Swiss Code of Obligations; - 3. proxies and instructions also electronically.
+704b of the Swiss Code of Obligations; - 3. proxies and instructions also electronically.